 ARTICLE V – DUTIES OF OFFICERS

-Section 1 – The Chairperson shall preside and preserve order at all meetings of the Town Committee and all caucuses called by the Town Committee; shall perform such other duties as may be prescribed by these bylaws or assigned to him/her by the Town Committee; and shall be a member ex-officio of all committees.
+Section 1 – The Chair(s) shall preside and preserve order at all meetings of the Town Committee and all caucuses called by the Town Committee; shall perform such other duties as may be prescribed by these bylaws or assigned to them by the Town Committee; and shall be a member ex-officio of all committees.
 If Co-Chairs are elected, the division of duties between them shall be decided by mutual agreement.

-Section 2 – The Vice Chairperson shall act as an aide to the Chairperson and shall perform any duties assigned by the Chairperson or by vote of the Committee.
-The Vice Chairperson also shall perform the duties of the Chairperson in the absence of that officer.
+Section 2 – The Vice Chair (if any) shall act as an aide to the Chair and shall perform any duties assigned by the Chair or by vote of the Committee.
+The Vice Chair also shall perform the duties of the Chair in the absence of that officer.

-Section 3 – The Secretary shall keep an accurate record of all meetings of the Town Committee including attendance; shall file the list of officers and members as required by law; shall furnish written notice of all meetings to members and the media; shall receive, read and safely keep all papers and documents of the Town Committee; shall conduct all the correspondence of the Town Committee and shall ensure that a copy of these bylaws is available, either electronically or in printed format, to each Voting, “20-Year,” and Associate Member.
+Section 3 – The Secretary shall keep an accurate record of all meetings of the Town Committee including attendance; shall file the list of officers and members as required by law; shall furnish written notice of all meetings to members and the media; shall receive, read and safely keep all papers and documents of the Town Committee; shall conduct all the correspondence of the Town Committee and shall ensure that a copy of these bylaws is available, either electronically or in printed format, to each Voting Member and Associate Member.
 In addition, the Secretary shall, within ten (10) days after the organization of the Town Committee, file with the Secretary of the Commonwealth, the Secretary of the Democratic State Committee and the Town Clerk, a list of the officers and members of the Committee; and shall immediately file with the same officials a statement of the changes in the organization or membership of the Committee thereafter.
 With respect to this section, written notice may be by e-mail.

-Section 4 – The Treasurer shall receive all monies of the Town Committee; shall keep an accurate record of the receipts and expenditures and shall pay out money only in such manner as authorized by the Town Committee; shall pay out money for political activities only upon the majority vote of all of the Voting Members present and voting at a regularly scheduled meeting with a quorum present, except in cases where bills have been presented to the Treasurer in the amount of less than $100; shall prepare any campaign finance reports required by federal or state laws; and shall deliver up the books of the Town Committee for auditing any time on five (5) days’ notice from the Chairperson.
-An audit shall be conducted by at least three members of the Town Committee appointed by the Chairperson at least annually or at the time of transfer of office to a new Treasurer.
+Section 4 – The Treasurer shall receive all monies of the Town Committee; shall keep an accurate record of the receipts and expenditures and shall pay out money only in such manner as authorized by the Town Committee; shall pay out money for political activities only upon the majority vote of all of the Voting Members present and voting at a regularly scheduled meeting with a quorum present, except in cases where bills have been presented to the Treasurer in the amount of less than $200; shall prepare any campaign finance reports required by federal or state laws; and shall deliver up the books of the Town Committee for auditing any time on five (5) days’ notice from the Chair.
+An audit shall be conducted by at least three members of the Town Committee appointed by the Chair at least once every four years or at the time of transfer of office to a new Treasurer, whichever is the lesser.
 In addition, the Treasurer shall provide a report of the financial condition and transactions of the Committee at all regular meetings.
 The Treasurer shall provide notice to the Committee upon filing of required reports to the Office of Campaign and Political Finance.
 The Treasurer shall be responsible for sending dues notices to members no more than 30 days after the annual or organizational meeting.
 The Treasurer also will file reports as required with regard to fundraising.

 Section 5 – The Affirmative Action and Outreach Advisor shall be responsible for developing strategies and activities to expand participation in the Committee of the Party’s Affirmative Action target groups and to recruit and retain new members.

-Section 6 – At the expiration of the term of office of any officer, by termination or otherwise, he/she shall turn over to his/her successor all monies, properties, papers, records and books of the Town Committee that may be in his/her possession.
+Section 6 – At the expiration of the term of office of any officer, by termination or otherwise, they shall turn over to their successor all monies, properties, papers, records and books of the Town Committee that may be in their possession.

 ARTICLE VI – OTHER COMMITTEES

-Section 1 – Committees may be created as required to promote the objectives and interests of the Town Committee.
-Unless otherwise determined in these bylaws, the Chairperson and the members of all committees shall be appointed by the Chairperson from amongst the Voting Membership and/or Associate Membership.
+Committees and/or subcommittees may be created as required to promote the objectives and interests of the Town Committee.
+Unless otherwise determined in these bylaws, the Chair(s) and the members of all committees shall be appointed by the Chair(s) from amongst the Voting Membership and/or Associate Membership.

-The terms of all committees shall be co-terminous with the term of the Chairperson of the Town Committee.
+The terms of all committees shall be co-terminous with the term of the Chair(s) of the Town Committee.